 The differential diagnoses listed here are not exhaustive.

-- Watchful waiting (behavior modifications): Indicated as sole therapy in patents with mildly symptomatic BPH; as supplemental therapy in patients requiring medical therapy
+- Watchful waiting (behavior modifications): indicated as sole therapy in patients with mildly symptomatic BPH; as supplemental therapy in patients requiring medical therapy

 Medical therapy (monotherapy/combination of two drugs)